A Simple Phenomenological Model for Grain Clustering in Turbulence

 However because the $\deltarho$ along individual ``steps'' is small, this has only a small effect on the predictions.} we could instead adopt a $\beta$-model as in \citet{hogan:2007.grain.clustering.cascade.model}, but it would require additional parameters.
+In either case, this could, for example, represent the known effects of intermittency leading to variations in eddy intensity from region to region within the flow.
 Here, however, we see that this makes little difference to the predicted PDF.
-This demonstrates that the variance predicted in $\rhograin$ is dominated by the variance in the local turbulent field (the ``number of structures'' on different scales), and by the scales on which those structures appear -- not by the variance inherent to an individual structure on a specific scale.
+The reason is that the variance predicted in $\rhograin$ is dominated by the variance in the local turbulent field (the ``number of structures'' on different scales), and by the scales on which those structures appear -- not by the variance inherent to an individual structure on a specific scale.